aribloch/Mini-Project_ATM-System/README.md

    - Allows you to easily add, remove, or modify authentication rules in one place.
    -
 > Note on Authentication Middleware:
-The login_required decorator is included to demonstrate consideration of authentication as part of the design.
+> The login_required decorator is included to demonstrate consideration of authentication as part of the design.
 In this implementation, it does not enforce actual login or token validation and serves as a placeholder.
 Including it is still a design decision, because it shows how authentication could be integrated, ensures that routes can be protected in a consistent way, and keeps the system modular and ready for future security enhancements.

 5. **Cloud-Ready**
    - Deployable on **AWS EC2**.

+---

+## Challenges Faced

+- **Learning Flask:** Understanding how to structure routes, handle requests, and use decorators for middleware.
+- **Cloud Deployment:** Deploying the application on AWS EC2 and ensuring it is accessible externally.
+- **Separation of Concerns:** Isolating business logic and designing a repository interface for flexibility.
 ---

 ## ▶️ Execution of API calls